-As summer arrives in Hong Kong, so too does a new wave of hand, foot and mouth disease (HFMD).
-This common childhood disease is most prevalent in Hong Kong from May to July, and October to December.
+Hand, foot and mouth disease (HFMD) is a common childhood disease that is most prevalent in Hong Kong from May to July, and October to December.

 We spoke to pediatrician Dr. June Chan 陳善珩醫生 about what to look out for during HFMD season and how to provide relief to our little ones.

 Signs and symptoms of hand, foot and mouth disease

 HFMD disease is usually not a serious illness but it does make children miserable for a few days.
 A small proportion of children can develop more severe illness.
 It causes fever, a sore throat, sores or blisters in the mouth, low appetite, irritability and a rash that may appear on hands, feet, face and/or buttocks.
 The rash typically appears as flat red dots, sometimes with blisters.
 HFMD generally presents very mildly in adults, but they can still pass on the disease.